fbpx Skip to Content

 We all have our favorite fibers, and even though I live in Southern California, I’m really partial to wool.
 I just love its springiness and its texture and its pretty sheen.

-Wool is actually surprisingly good to use in warm weather because of its sweat-wicking properties, but I’ve learned to enjoy working with linen and cotton, too.
-I don’t really like anything thicker than a DK-weight in those fibers because they tend to get pretty heavy.
+Wool is actually surprisingly good to use in warm weather because of its sweat-wicking properties, but I’ve learned to enjoy working with linen, cotton, and bamboo yarn, too.
+I don’t really like anything thicker than a DK yarn in those fibers because they tend to get pretty heavy.
 A fingering-weight linen tee, though, can be really pleasant.

 There’s an extra benefit to this idea: after you finish your project, you can keep wearing it through the summer months instead of putting it away until the weather cools off.

-Here are some of my favorite plant-based yarns for summer knitting:
+Here are some of my favorite plant-based yarns that are each an excellent choice for summer knitting:

-2. Katia Lino, a 100% linen yarn that softens beautifully with washing
+1. Katia Lino, a 100% linen yarn that softens beautifully with washing (this is my new favorite summer yarn, but I don’t recommend it for everyone—see below)

 4. Change the time of day you stitch.

-This is kind of a last resort, admittedly.
-If it is just too blazing hot during the day, though, you can try knitting in the early morning or in the evening.
+This is kind of a last resort, admittedly, but sometimes it helps to embrace the natural rhythms of the day.
+If it is just too blazing hot once the sun is fully up, you can try knitting in the early morning or in the evening.
 When the sun has gone down, or before it’s had a chance to really heat up the world, you can get in a little stitching time and stay comfortable.

-5. Do some summer knitting at the beach.
+5. Do some summer knitting near the water.

 If you can, take your knitting to the beach—the ocean, the lake, the river, whatever.
 If you’re near a body of water, it’ll do.

-I have a pop-up sun shelter that I take to the beach (sun protection is serious business) and tuck myself inside it while my kiddo builds sand castles.
+I have a pop-up sun shelter that I take to the beach on sunny days (sun protection is serious business) and tuck myself inside it while my kiddo builds sand castles.

 It’s always cooler at the beach, especially when the afternoon breeze comes in off the water.
 Being near the water also means I can duck in and cool off quickly whenever I need to.